jmieczkowski04/E2EChat/README.md

   Each user in a conversation receives a AES key for that conversation.
   These keys are:
   - Randomly generated
-  - Encrypted with the recipient’s public RSA key
+  - Encrypted with the user’s public RSA key

 - End-to-End Encryption
   - Messages are encrypted on the client using the AES key before sending.